snoyberg/posa-chapter/warp.md

 ### User threads

-GHC's user threads can be used to solve the code clarity.
+GHC's user threads can be used to solve the code clarity issue.
 They are implemented over an event-driven IO manager in GHC's runtime system.
-Starndard libraries of Haskell use non-blocking system calls so that they can cooperate with the IO manager.
+Standard libraries of Haskell use non-blocking system calls so that they can cooperate with the IO manager.
 GHC's user threads are lightweight: modern computers can run 100,000 user threads smoothly.
-They are robust: even asynchronous exceptions are catch (we explain this in Section XXX in detail).
+They are robust: even asynchronous exceptions are caught (we explain this in Section XXX in detail).

 Some languages and libraries provided user threads in the past,